Anchored parallel repetition for nonlocal games: Preliminaries

-We largely adopt the notational conventions from~\cite{Hol09} for probability distributions.
-We let capital letters denote random variables and lower case letters denote specific samples.
-We will use subscripted sets to denote tuples, e.g., $X_{[n]} := (X_1,\ldots,X_n)$, $x_{[n]} = (x_1,\ldots,x_n)$, and if $C \subset [n]$ is some subset then $X_C$ will denote the sub-tuple of $X_{[n]}$ indexed by $C$.
-We use $\P_X$ to denote the probability distribution of random variable $X$, and $\P_X(x)$ to denote the probability that $X = x$ for some value $x$.
-For multiple random variables, e.g., $X, Y, Z$, $\P_{XYZ}(x,y,z)$ denotes their joint distribution with respect to some probability space understood from context.
+We use $\P_X$ to denote the distribution of random variable $X$ and $\P_X(x)$ to denote the probability that $X = x$ for some value $x$.
+For multiple random variables, e.g.\ $X, Y, Z$, $\P_{XYZ}(x,y,z)$ denotes their joint distribution.
+All random variables are assumed to operate on the same probability space, which is usually implicit and clear from context.